MariaMozgunova/rubiks_cube/README.md

 First things first, the facelet and the cubie are shown in the picture below.
 ![facelet and cubie](https://github.com/MariaMozgunova/pictures/blob/master/facelet_and_cubie.png?raw=true)

-To input the state of the Rubik's Cube into the program, you give it a 6-element array of 9 uints.
+To input the state of the Rubik's Cube into the program, you give it a 6-element array of 9 `uint`s.
 Specify the colors as follow: `BLUE`=0, `ORANGE`=1, `GREEN`=2, `RED`=3, `WHITE`=4, `YELLOW`=5.

 The program outputs the state of the Rubik's Cube as the 6 strings of 9 elements.
 To decode the string use the mapping: `B`=`BLUE`; `O`=`ORANGE`; `G`=`GREEN`; `R`=`RED`; `W`=`WHITE`;`Y`=`YELLOW`;

-To check the correctness of the Rubik's Cube's state program validates four conditions Edge Permutation Parity, Edge Orientation Parity, Corner Permutation Parity, Corner Orientation Parity as specified in [this paper](http://www.math.rwth-aachen.de/~Martin.Schoenert/Cube-Lovers/David_Vanderschel__Orbit_Classification.html).
-You can check if the cube is solvable using `RubiksCube::validate_cube()` method.
+To check the correctness of the Rubik's Cube's state program validates four conditions: Edge Permutation Parity, Edge Orientation Parity, Corner Permutation Parity, Corner Orientation Parity as specified in [this paper](http://www.math.rwth-aachen.de/~Martin.Schoenert/Cube-Lovers/David_Vanderschel__Orbit_Classification.html).
+You can check if the cube is solvable using `void RubiksCube::validate_cube()` method.

-To output the cube's current state use `RubiksCube::print_cube(std::ostream &out = std::cout)` function.
+To output the cube's current state use `void RubiksCube::print_cube(std::ostream &out = std::cout)` function.

-To arbitrarily rotate the cube's facelets use `RubiksCube::rotate(uint8_t cmd)`.
-The argument `cmd` can take 12 values:
+To arbitrarily rotate the cube's facelets use `void RubiksCube::rotate(uint8_t cmd)`.
+The argument `cmd` can take 18 values:
 `0`=rotate the upper facelet clockwise,
 `1`=rotate the upper facelet counterclockwise, `2`=rotate the down facelet clockwise,